 - The need to respond to regulations requiring the opening of data (PSD2 for European banks, regulation in transportation, etc.)

 - The need to engage an ecosystem to foster innovation, opening up services to innovative startups in order to bring new value to the company’s historical customers.

 - The need to achieve an operational optimization of information systems, whether to accelerate the integration of new partners (in this case it might be a simple technical evolution from EDI exchanges to APIs), or to intelligently articulate different building blocks of the IS.

 With these sorts of investments, of course, comes the relentless question of ROI.
 How do you make what you’ve just implemented profitable?
-Launching a Digital Service Marketplace is often the answer to this question.
+Launching an API marketplace or Digital Service Marketplace is often the answer to this question.

-By offering a new digital space where different digital service providers can expose and sell their assets to many partners who are developing innovative solutions, the company is able to quickly make its investments in the “APIfication” of its systems profitable.
-The operator of the platform monetizes its own services and recovers commissions on the monetization of other services in its ecosystem.
+By offering a new digital space to expose and sell its assets to many partners who are developing innovative solutions, the company is able to quickly make its investments in the “APIfication” of its systems profitable.
+The operator of the platform monetizes its own APIs and recovers commissions on the monetization of other services in its ecosystem.

 The conditions for success of this new endeavor are often the same as for product marketplaces like Amazon, namely: